gvwilson/thirdbit/fiction/iffy/index.md

 had been told to keep an eye on the repair yard.
-A core would have done a better job—it wouldn't get bored or doze off for a moment despite its induction—but even the governor wouldn't dare use cores to watch people.
+A core would have done a better job—it wouldn't get bored or doze off for a moment despite its induction—but even the governors wouldn't dare use cores to watch people.
-Cameras alone were enough to run the risk of a riot.
+Cameras alone were enough to risk provoking a riot.

 Iffy squeezed Honesty's hand twice to signal that she understood, but when she loosened her grip,